styleguidist/react-styleguidist/docs/Documenting.md

     Any [Markdown](http://daringfireball.net/projects/markdown/) is **allowed** _here_.

 > **Note:** You can configure examples file name with the [getExampleFilename](Configuration.md#getexamplefilename) option.

+> **Note:** If you need to display some JavaScript code in your documentation that you don't want rendered as an interactive playground you can use `static` in place of a language tag

 ## External examples using doclet tags